TomChiavegato/Weather-App/README.md

 ## How It Works
 1. Enter the name of a city in the search bar.
 2. The app sends a request to the weather API.
-3. Displays the current weather information in a neat and clean layout.
+3. Displays the current weather information as well as 24 hour forecast in a neat and clean layout.

 ## Getting Started
 1. Clone the repository: